softwaresaved/smp-service/CustomiseDMPonlineForSMP.md

 Commit: [af8d9befa11488f4adc1fbb56962b47bf77efc27](https://github.com/softwaresaved/smp-service/commit/af8d9befa11488f4adc1fbb56962b47bf77efc27).

-**TODO: rebase these changes and recreate these changes into a branch of DMPonline (due to the way commits have been made elsewhere a simple rebase may be challenging).
-Feed back required changes to DMPonline.
-The ability to enable/disable Shibboleth content is applicable there too.
-Feed back required changes to DMPonline.
-The ability to enable/disable Shibboleth content is applicable there too.**
+**TODO: rebase these changes and recreate these changes into a branch of DMPonline (due to the way commits have been made elsewhere a simple rebase may be challenging) and create a pull request to DMPonline_v4.
+Ability to enable/disable Shibboleth content could be useful to DMPonline deployers.**

-### DMPonline 3
+### Remove references to DMPonline 3

 There are a number of references to DMPonline 3 in the code as data from DMPonline 3 can be ported to DMPonline 4 and the [DMPonline 3 service](https://dmponline3.dcc.ac.uk/) is still available to legacy users.
 This versioning is not applicable to a prototype SMP service.